-Benefit Description You pay Allergy care High Option Standard Option Testing and treatment, including test and treatment materials \$20 copay per office visit to your primary care physician \$25 copay per office visit to your primary care physician \$35 copay per office visit to a specialist \$40 copay per office visit to a specialist Allergy serum Nothing Nothing Allergy injections Not covered: Provocative food testing and sublingual allergy desensitization All charges All charges Treatment therapies High Option Standard Option Chemotherapy and radiation therapy Note: High dose chemotherapy in association with autologous bone marrow transplants is limited to those transplants listed under Organ/Tissue Transplants on pages 34-39.
-Respiratory and inhalation therapy Dialysis - hemodialysis and peritoneal dialysis Intravenous (IV)/Infusion Therapy - Home IV and antibiotic therapy (See You need prior plan approval for certain services in Section 3).
-Growth hormone therapy (GHT) Note: Growth hormone is covered under the Prescription Drug benefit.
+Benefit Description You pay Treatment therapies High Option Standard Option Chemotherapy and radiation therapy \$40 copay per office visit to a specialist \$50 copay per office visit to a specialist Note: High dose chemotherapy in association with autologous bone marrow transplants is limited to those transplants listed under Organ/Tissue Transplants on page 37.
+Respiratory and inhalation therapy • Dialysis - hemodialysis and peritoneal dialysis • Intravenous (IV)/Infusion Therapy - Home IV and antibiotic therapy (See You need prior plan approval for certain services in Section 3.) • Growth hormone therapy (GHT) Note: Growth hormone therapy is covered under the Prescription drug benefit.
 We only cover GHT when we preauthorize the treatment.
 Your Plan Physician will ask us to authorize GHT before you begin treatment.
 We will only cover GHT services and related services and supplies that we determine are medically necessary.
-See Section 3 under Other services. \$35 copay per office visit to a specialist \$40 copay per office visit to a specialist Physical and occupational therapies High Option Standard Option Up to 60 visits per year per condition for the services of each of the following: • Qualified physical therapists • Occupational therapists Note: We only cover therapy when a provider orders the care. • Cardiac rehabilitation following a heart transplant, bypass surgery or a myocardial infarction See You need prior plan approval for certain services \$35 copay per visit \$40 copay per visit in Section 3.
-Not covered: All charges All charges Long-term rehabilitative therapy
+See Section 3 under Other services .
+Applied Behavior Analysis (ABA) Therapy for Autism Spectrum Disorder Your cost-sharing responsibilities are no greater than for other illnesses or conditions.
+Your cost-sharing responsibilities are no greater than for other illnesses or conditions.
+Physical, occupational and cardiac therapies High Option Standard Option Up to 60 visits per year per condition for the services of each of the following: \$40 copay per visit \$50 copay per visit Qualified physical therapists Occupational therapists Note: We only cover therapy when a provider orders the care. • Cardiac rehabilitation following a heart transplant, bypass surgery or a myocardial infarction See You need prior plan approval for certain services in Section 3.
+Habilitative services Your cost-sharing Your cost-sharing Up to 60 visits per year responsibilities are no greater than for other illnesses or conditions. responsibilities are no greater than for other illnesses or conditions.
+Not covered: All charges All charges Long-term rehabilitative therapy Exercise Programs